 Areas of professional nursing practice described within the UMHS Professional Development Framework.
 These include:

 - Clinical Skills and Knowledge

 A detailed first person account of an RN’s clinical practice that tells a story about a specific patient, family or event Sometimes referred to as a clinical narrative, it serves to “exemplify” an RN’s practice.
 The exemplars are a key element in the portfolio and show how practice aligns with the behaviors within the domains.

 Tools based on the grid of Framework Domains and Behaviors.
-There are three similar tools: Self-Assessment, Peer Input and Manager Voice.
-Each facilitates review of an RN’s practice by ascribing behaviors at various Levels within Domains and Areas.
-NOTE: The Peer Input Tool is not used for Application Portfolios for Level D & E. Instead, three peer Letters of Support, based on the domains, are required.
+There are two similar assessment tools: Self-Assessment and Manager Voice.
+Each facilitates review of an RN’s practice by describing behaviors at various Levels.

 A group of 41 Health System RNs, a microcosm of the UMHS Nursing Community, brought together to complete the infrastructure and processes for the Professional Development Framework, following Contract ratification by UMHS nurses in August, 2004.
 This group built upon the work of the Framework Design and Joint Negotiation Teams and sought input from the UMHS Nursing Community.

 A face to face with the Central Committee Review Panel for Levels D and E. This provides the RN with an opportunity to expand upon elements in his/her application and demonstrate how she/he meets behaviors required for the Level.